Wool the wonder fabric

-- Travel and expenses for up to five children and two adults to attend the grand final event at the House of Commons during British Science and Engineering Week.
+- Travel and expenses for up to five children and two adults to attend a VIP winners’ event at the House of Commons where you will showcase your Farmvention and receive a unique Farmvention trophy.

 - KS1 (Years 1 & 2)